Fastcomm/mini-program-proxy-js/README.md

 | data      | object | false    | Request parameters                                                                                                                    |
 | dataType  | string | false    | Expected format of the returned data.<br /> The following formats are supported: json, text, base64.<br /> The default format is json |
 | headers   | object | false    | Request headers <br />The default is {"content-type": "application/json"}                                                             |

+## Response CallbackFn

+Ensure you add success and fail callbacks functions to your parameters when calling the request function to handle the response.